jmatthewgriffis/myBootcampPortfolio/README.md

-Portfolio Website
+Portfolio Website for John Matthew Griffis ("Matt")

-Made for Parsons MFADT Bootcamp 2012.
+I created this website during the pre-program Bootcamp 2012 for Parsons The New School for Design MFA in Design and Technology.